Written by: Amanda Leaveck

 - Increased cortisol levels (the ‘stress’ hormone) keeps the body on high alert, maintaining many of the processes above

 In the blink of an eye, we basically become superhuman.
 We’ve all been there, too.
 Think of a moment in your life where you’ve responded quickly with instinctual power – perhaps you’ve saved yourself or someone from a life threatening accident, or maybe you’ve had to jump out of the way of a moving vehicle.
 Your body inherently knows what it needs to do to survive in these moments.
-It’s beyond our conscious reasoning.
+These processes occur beyond our conscious reasoning.
 In fact, these physiological responses start occurring even before our vision can process the threat at hand.

 The experience of short term, acute stress isn’t bad.
 In fact, one could even make the argument that it’s completely natural.
 The health risks happen when, over time, the sympathetic nervous system puts the body in overdrive, knocking the entire system out of balance.
 The constant presence of stress hormones (cortisol, adrenaline, norepinepherine) become unhealthy over long periods of time for a number of reasons: